Home > Facade > Façade Lighting Creating Distinct Landmarks

 Aneja anticipates the integration of lighting with the government’s security systems in the future.
 Many crimes and thefts can be prevented when lights from a façade signal to the police control room or security services are alerted when a citizen is in distress.
 Studying the traffic flow is another field where the lighting on façades can gather data and send it to a processing centre, she adds.
 Lighting on façades can act as a data routing medium from satellites.
 The possibilities are many and we are heading there very soon!

 Ar.
 Kembhavi observes that the façade design is transiting from staid static to responsive dynamic, getting responsive and communicative to a situation/ environment.
-Future technologies would involve façade that is selfcleaning and information sensitive.
+Future technologies would involve a façade that is self-cleaning and information-sensitive.

-Future façade can be defined as fully responsive parametric façade that is nonstatic, but kinetic addressing varied issues including sustainability, power generation, vertical farming and are informative and transformational, adds Kembhavi.
+Future façade can be defined as a fully responsive parametric façade that is nonstatic, but kinetic addressing varied issues including sustainability, power generation, and vertical farming and is informative and transformational, adds Kembhavi.
 Surve and Adgale predict that ‘Projection Mapping’ is going to be in demand in the future.
-At present, the knowhow is limited, there are very few manufacturers, the cost is exorbitantly very high, the equipments are very large and needs lots of space for the installation and so on, says Suvre.
+At present, the know-how is limited, there are very few manufacturers, the cost is exorbitantly very high, the equipment is very large and needs lots of space for the installation and so on, says Suvre.

 According to Shetty, a technology that facilitates smart lighting management will become a routine feature in all outdoor lighting designs in the near future.
-The smart-home technology will become widely preferred with the growth of automated controlbased sensors and machinelearning technology.
-Using façade lighting to communicate with the audience through text, images and animations projected on controllable LED pixels on the façade will become bigger and more enriched marketing medium.
+The smart-home technology will become widely preferred with the growth of automated control-based sensors and machine-learning technology.
+Using façade lighting to communicate with the audience through text, images and animations projected on controllable LED pixels on the façade will become a bigger and more enriched marketing medium.

 Illuminated façades facilitate orientation, convey messages, communicate emotions and create attention.
-Contemporary lighting solutions for building façades need to create added value for clients/owners/builders/ local authorities and it should deliver architectural and economic merit by making a location more beautiful and safer, showing a building off in the right light or getting a positive image across.
-Nowadays, lighting solutions also need to be sustainable, energy/ resource conserving and prevent unnecessary light pollution.
+Contemporary lighting solutions for building façades need to create added value for clients/owners/builders/ local authorities and they should deliver architectural and economic merit by making a location more beautiful and safer, showing a building off in the right light or getting a positive image across.
+Nowadays, lighting solutions also need to be sustainable, energy/resource-conserving and prevent unnecessary light pollution.

 A creatively illuminated building becomes a landmark and markets itself without any extra effort and it helps in branding too.
-Cutting edge technological advancement will lead the façades of the future to a different level, as a communicating visual experience.
-Achieving these goals demand great aesthetic design sensibility.
+Cutting-edge technological advancement will lead the façades of the future to a different level, as a communicating visual experience.
+Achieving these goals demands great aesthetic design sensibility.